if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-andri_bes_ignj_raid_spasen/Ignjatovic/Ignjatovic.md

 #### What has to be done if you want to access foo.txt randomly?

-You need to find out which block u need to use.
+You need to find out by reading which block u need to use.

 #### What has to be done when the file size decreases?

-You need you need to find the empty "space" and connect the 2 Blocks.
+You need to write for example empty spaces in the file and then conect the other 2 Blocks by reading and writing in the new emoty Block.

 #### What has to be done when a file is deleted?